aanunnon/Easy-to-use-Omnipose-Cell-Analysis/README.md

     pip install omnipose==1.0.6
     ```

-    Also install natsort:
+    Also install natsort.
+This prevents an error from Omnipose package:

     ```bash
     pip install natsort
     ```

-6. Install other necessary packages:
+6. Install other necessary packages into your new environment:

     ```bash
     conda install conda-forge::'openjdk=22.0.1'